George Stevens: The Only Game in Town

-Personal life
+Personal life and death

-During his time filming wild horses with Hal Roach Studios in Utah, Stevens bonded with the Comanche.
-A number of subsequent associates would speculate that he was part Native American.
+In 1928, he met Yvonne Howell in Oliver Hardy's home; they were married on January 1, 1930.
 Stevens was the father of television and film writer-producer-director George Stevens, Jr., the founder of the American Film Institute (AFI).
 George Jr. produced and directed the documentary about his father George Stevens: A Filmmaker's Journey in 1984 and is the father of Stevens's grandson Michael Stevens (1966–2015), who was also a television and film producer-director.

-Death

-Stevens died following a heart attack on March 8, 1975, on his ranch in Lancaster, California, north of Los Angeles.
+On March 8, 1975, Stevens died of a heart attack on his ranch in Lancaster, California, north of Los Angeles, at the age of 70.
 He is interred at Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.

-Awards

-As a lieutenant colonel in the U.S. Army, Stevens headed the Signal Corps unit that filmed D-Day and the liberation of the Dachau concentration camp.
-For these contributions, he was awarded the Legion of Merit.

-Stevens has a star on the Hollywood Walk of Fame at 1701 Vine Street.
-He won the Academy Award for Best Director twice, in 1951 for A Place in the Sun and in 1956 for Giant.
-He was also nominated in 1943 for The More the Merrier, in 1954 for Shane, and in 1959 for The Diary of Anne Frank.